OpenEvalProject/evals/manuscripts/elife-02626/v1/manuscript.md

 CRMs containing all four TFs are on average more highly shared with a CRM from a second species (e.g., 53% of human CRMs with all four TFs are shared with a macaque CRM), indicating increased selection pressure on higher order combinatorial TF binding (Figure 1C, Figure 1—figure supplement 2C).
 TF binding events shared in multiple species are more likely to be found within CRMs (72% of shared human TF binding events are in CRMs vs 27% that are classified as singletons; hypergeometric test, p = 8.48 × 10−238).
 For example, 32 of the 35 CEBPA binding events previously found to be bound in orthologous regions in five vertebrate species (Schmidt et al., 2010) fell within CRMs identified in this study.

-## Comparative genomic analysis of combinatorial TF binding creates biologically meaningful categories from in vivo ChIP-seq data
+### Comparative genomic analysis of combinatorial TF binding creates biologically meaningful categories from in vivo ChIP-seq data

-To test how combinatorial binding and TF binding conservation relate to liver gene function, we classified our set of human CRMs (n = 31,765) and singletons (n = 43,824) into phylogenetic categories (
+To test how combinatorial binding and TF binding conservation relate to liver gene function, we classified our set of human CRMs (n = 31,765) and singletons (n = 43,824) into phylogenetic categories (Figure 2, Figure 2—source data 1).
+CRMs were categorized as one of the following: shared only in human and macaque (Primates only, n = 4672); shared in human plus at least one non-primate (Beyond primates, n = 7631); and shared in at least three species (Deeply shared n = 5046) (Figure 2).
+The 43,824 singletons not residing in CRMs (44%) were categorized in the same manner (Figure 2).

 ![Figure 2.](https://cdn.elifesciences.org/articles/02626/elife-02626-fig2-v1.jpg)

 **Figure 2.:** (A) Human liver ChIP-seq data from ONECUT1, HNF4A, FOXA1, and CEBPA were assembled into CRMs consisting of at least 2 of the 4 TFs.
 The CRMs or single TFs were then broken down into categories based on their overlap with ChIP-seq data in macaque, dog, mouse, and rat.
 Singletons and CRMs were considered shared if they overlapped at least 10 bp with another TF bound region in the EPO multiple sequence alignment (MSA).
 (B) Experimentally determined combinatorial binding at the blood coagulation F7 locus.
 Raw sequencing reads from ChIP-seq experiments: CEBPA (red), HNF4a (green), ONECUT1 (yellow), and FOXA1 (green) are overlaid and called peaks are displayed for each species.
 ChIP-seq determined TF binding events were assembled into CRMs (black bars) underneath the enriched regions (peaks).
-Grey lines are drawn to illustrate shared CRMs using the EPO-MSA.DOI: http://dx.doi.org/10.7554/eLife.02626.00810.7554/eLife.02626.009Figure 2—source data 1.File coordinates are for the hg18 assembly.DOI: http://dx.doi.org/10.7554/eLife.02626.009
+Grey lines are drawn to illustrate shared CRMs using the EPO-MSA.

 TF binding events contained in CRMs were enriched for their respective TF's DNA binding motif, in addition to other liver TF binding motifs, including those profiled in this study (Supplementary file 1).
 Supporting this observation, we find that both Deeply shared and human only CRMs overlap significantly with relevant ENCODE genome-wide experimental data sets, including ChIP peaks for HNF4A, FOXA1, and CEBPB in the liver cancer cell line HepG2 (e.g., p < 10−149 and p < 10−212 for HNF4 respectively; Supplementary file 1).
 The fold enrichment was higher for Deeply shared CRMs than for human only CRMs (e.g., 20.5 vs 11.8 for HNF4A).
 We also found significant overlap with TFs not tested in our study.
 For example, 51% of the Deeply shared CRMs and 20% of the human only CRMs overlap binding peaks for SP1 in HepG2 cells (p < 10−149 and p < 10−212 respectively; Supplementary file 1).
 Again the enrichment for these additional TFs was higher in the Deeply shared CRM category than the human only category (e.g., 17.6 vs 8.4-fold).
 SP1 and HNF4A have previously been shown to cooperatively regulate gene expression in HepG2 cells (Sugawara et al., 2007).
 In this manner, Deeply shared CRMs can be used to enrich for additional TFs that might play global combinatorial roles in liver gene regulation when used in conjunction with other data sets from related cell types.

-A comparison of shared CRMs to human-specific CRMs reveals an increase in the number of liver-related biological pathways, diseases, and known target genes of liver enriched TFs (
+A comparison of shared CRMs to human-specific CRMs reveals an increase in the number of liver-related biological pathways, diseases, and known target genes of liver enriched TFs (Figure 3).
+We used the enrichment tool GREAT (McLean et al., 2010) to perform functional enrichments.
+GREAT's default setting assigns TF binding events to a basal region around every gene (5 kb upstream, 1 kb downstream).
+ChIP-seq peaks that fall within the basal regulatory region of each gene, as well as the genomic sequence that spans between the basal region of that gene and the nearest gene's basal region (within a maximum of 1 Mb) are used to generate functional enrichments.
+The most significant enrichments that were unique to the shared liver CRMs include: liver disease (Binomial FDR q-value = 4.53 × 10−130) from the Disease Ontology database and metabolism of lipids and lipoproteins (q = 2.96 × 10−73) from MSigDB Pathway (Figure 3A,B, Figure 3—source data 1A).

 ![Figure 3.](https://cdn.elifesciences.org/articles/02626/elife-02626-fig3-v1.jpg)

 **Figure 3.:** Results were obtained using the programming interface for the online enrichment tool GREAT version 2.02 (McLean et al., 2010) and plotted with custom R scripts.
 Up to five of the most significant enrichments obtained for each of the six analyses are listed on the left.
 The −log10 of binomial Q values for Disease ontology, HGNC gene family, and MSigDB are shown along the x-axis.
 Bars with a black asterisk indicate significant enrichments using GREAT default parameters (binomial and hypergeometric FDR Q-value significance at P ≤ 0.05 with at least twofold region enrichment).
 The size of the asterisk is proportional to the fold enrichment obtained for the given database.
 See Figure 3—source data 1 for complete list of Q-values, fold enrichments, genes giving the enrichments along with results from additional databases.
 (A) Enrichment analysis of any CRM shared in human plus at least one additional species is shown on the left and human only CRMs are shown on the right (Figure 3—source data 1A).
 (B) Human CRMs (left panel) shared in human and at least one non-primate (Beyond Primates) is shown vs Human CRMs (right panel) shared in human and macaque but no other species (Primate only) (Figure 3—source data 1B).
 (C) Enrichment analysis of shared CEBPA CRMs and singletons (Figure 3—source data 1C).
 (D) Enrichment analysis of shared HNF4A CRMs and singletons (Figure 3—source data 1D).
 (E) Enrichment analysis of shared FOXA1 CRMs and singletons (Figure 3—source data 1E).
 (F).
 Enrichment analysis of shared ONECUT1 CRMs and singletons (Figure 3—source data 1F).
 (G) Human TFs in CRMs and Singletons were categorized by the number of species in which they are shared with.
 Profiles of constrained elements (sequence conservation) in a 1-kb window around CRMs or singletons were calculated using GERP scores from the 29-way multiple sequence alignments.
 (H) Genomic location of CRMs and Singletons.
-Proportion of single TFs located near transcription start sites (TSS) increases to >50%, but remains stable for CRMs at ∼20%.DOI: http://dx.doi.org/10.7554/eLife.02626.01010.7554/eLife.02626.011Figure 3—source data 1.DOI: http://dx.doi.org/10.7554/eLife.02626.011
+Proportion of single TFs located near transcription start sites (TSS) increases to >50%, but remains stable for CRMs at ∼20%.

 The most significant liver-related enrichments obtained using human only CRMs were for biological oxidations (q = 1.95 × 10−39; in MSigDB Pathway).
 These enrichments were driven by genes involved in the metabolism of xenobiotics by the cytochrome P450 gene family (q = 2.24 × 10−19; HGNC gene family database) (Figure 3A).
 Given the liver's major contribution to the detoxification of xenobiotics and the well established species-specificity of the proteins involved in the process (Gonzalez and Nebert, 1990), these results suggest that evolutionary filtering of CRMs has the potential to enrich for both conserved and species-specific biological pathways.

-Singleton TF binding events were predominantly enriched for their respective motif, but were not enriched for the motifs from the other three TFs profiled in this study (
+Singleton TF binding events were predominantly enriched for their respective motif, but were not enriched for the motifs from the other three TFs profiled in this study (Supplementary file 1).
+Supporting this, comparisons against all ENCODE TF binding data show that for HNF4A, CEBPA, and FOXA1 singletons, the top ChIP-seq peak association in HepG2 cells corresponded to the TF assayed.
+HNF4A singletons were enriched for FOX family motifs, albeit not the same FOXA1 motif obtained from CRMs and singleton FOXA1 peaks.
+Comparing normalized sequence read counts in the HNF4A singletons, and HNF4A-containing CRMs lacking FOXA1 peaks, it is clear that pervasive weak FOXA1 ChIP-seq signal occur at HNF4A binding sites (Figure 4A).
+Further supporting this hypothesis is the similarity of FOXA1 to a portion of the HNF4A motif (Figure 4B), and a recent study that showed a close association of HNF4A with FOXA1 motifs (Guo et al., 2012).

 ![Figure 4.](https://cdn.elifesciences.org/articles/02626/elife-02626-fig4-v1.jpg)

 **Figure 4.:** (A) Regions of ±5 kb are represented around the center of CRMs or singletons.
 Reads centered on the summit of each TF are counts subtracted by input reads in 100 bp bins plus and minus 5 kb from the summit.
 Colored boxes indicate CRMs or singletons where a peak was called for a given factor: CEBPA (red), HNF4A (blue), ONECUT1 (orange), and FOXA1 (green).
 Looking at read counts for all four factors reveal that many of the HNF4A singleton in fact have weak FOXA1 signal.
 (B) Alignment of FOXA1 de novo ChIP-seq motif to the HNF4A motif.
 Motif comparison (alignment) was performed using compare-matrices from RSAT.
-The program calculates the correlation between two matrices shifting positions; the correlation is normalized based on the width of the alignment to avoid high correlation based on few flanking positions.DOI: http://dx.doi.org/10.7554/eLife.02626.01210.7554/eLife.02626.013Figure 4—source data 1.−4), moderate (10−3) and lenient (10−2).
-Blue shadows highlight siginficnat p-values.DOI: http://dx.doi.org/10.7554/eLife.02626.013
+The program calculates the correlation between two matrices shifting positions; the correlation is normalized based on the width of the alignment to avoid high correlation based on few flanking positions.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/02626/elife-02626-fig4-figsupp1-v1.jpg)

 **Figure 4—figure supplement 1.:** Each TF peak set was scanned using the RSAT tool matrix-scan with PWMs for the four TFs.
 A stringent motif cutoff (10−4) was applied.
 The figure shows the percentage of peaks with at least one detected site for each TF below the corresponding p-value threshold (y-axis) and the motif PWM scanned (x-axis).
 (A) Motif scanning in CEBPA peaks; (B) Motif scanning in FOXA1 peaks; (C) Motif scanning in ONECUT1 peaks; and (D) Motif scanning in HNF4A peaks.
 For the stringent thresholds, significant adjusted p-values comparing singletons and CRMs are given.
-See all X2 test p-values for lenient (10−2) and moderate cutoffs (10−3) in Figure 4—source data 1.DOI: http://dx.doi.org/10.7554/eLife.02626.014
+See all X2 test p-values for lenient (10−2) and moderate cutoffs (10−3) in Figure 4—source data 1.

 We asked whether CRMs or singletons differ with regards to the quality of their TF binding motifs.
 Peaks for each TF were scanned using the RSAT tool matrix-scan with the best position weight matrices (PWM) for each TF.
 We set three p-value threshold cut offs (stringent:10−4, moderate:10−3 and lenient 10−2) based on the comparison between the theoretical and empirical PWM weight score distribution observed for each peak collection as previously described (Medina-Rivera et al., 2011).
 As expected, motifs were identified in the vast majority of their corresponding peak set using the lenient motif threshold.
 Similarly, for both singletons and CRMs, the moderate and stringent motif searches returned the highest fraction motifs in their corresponding peak set.
 Interestingly, for both the moderate and stringent motif searches, the singleton TF binding sites had a significantly greater fraction of high quality motifs than they did for CRMs (e.g., 56% for singletons vs 33% for CRMs for the stringent cutoff).
 This trend was observed for all four TFs in this study (Figure 4—figure supplement 1, Figure 4—source data 1).
 Our results in primary liver tissue are supported by an integrative analysis of ENCODE cell lines, which showed that active chromatin states are depleted of regulatory motif instances relative to all regions bound by a given TF (Ernst and Kellis, 2013).